ray710mond/Linear-Algebra-Project/README.md

 Step 3: Export stat tables from Fangraphs to CSVs in Excel Edit out unnecessary information

-Step 4: Set up linear regression with Numpy, Pandas, and Scikit Learn Least-squares for line/plane/higher-dimensional object of best fit to data
+Step 4: Set up multiple linear regression with Numpy, Pandas, and Scikit Learn Least-squares for line/plane/higher-dimensional object of best fit to data

 Step 5: Use orthogonal projection to predict a salary (dependent output variable) based on all of the independent input variables

-Step 6: Find a player value index (percent-difference between predicted salary and actual salary)
+Step 6: Find a player value index ( (predicted / actual) * 100 )

 Step 7: Rank by position and total leaderboards sorted by value index